 My methodological research interests include text analysis, machine learning, record linkage and data visualisation.
-Substantively, I’m interested in comparative and British politics, political communication and lobbying.
+Substantively, I’m interested in comparative and British politics, political communication, lobbying and social media.
 In my current research I analyse how organisations get access to government and what other strategies they employ to affect policy.
-I am also affiliated with the Art & Reconciliation project, in which we applied cutting-edge text analysis methods to transitional justice debates and also created art installation to make text-as-data approach more accessible to the general public.

 I am teaching a range of quantitative methods courses and espouse experiential learning pedagogy for training in empirical political science research and data analysis.